 Introduction to My Work on Christianity

-Christianity, the most important religion in the industrialized West, is the religion that, to date, I have studied in the greatest detail.
-Largely because the entire structure of Christian teaching is built around the relationship of a Father and his Son, Christianity is also the religion whose links with childhood are the most transparent.
+Christianity is the religion that, to date, I have studied in the greatest detail.
+Largely because the entire structure of Christian belief is built around the relationship of a Father and his Son, Christianity is also the religion whose links with childhood are the most transparent.
 This transparency lets Christianity function as a clarifying lens through which one can gain insights into other religions.
-For these reasons, I will say a few introductory words about my work on Christianity.
-There is no need to read this introductory material before approaching my published writings, but I am including these comments for those who wish to quickly get a sense of my method and thesis.
+For these various reasons, I will say a few introductory words about my work on Christianity.
+There is no need to read this introductory material before approaching my published writings, but I am including these comments for those who'd like to quickly get a sense of my method and thesis.

 I explore how widespread corporal punishment and abandonment of children in the Roman Empire, along with norms of punishment in Jewish culture, may have fundamentally shaped New Testament theology and salvation teachings.
 My work on Christianity addresses seminal New Testament teachings, such as: (1) The Son submits to his heavenly Father’s will and suffers accordingly [e.g., Mark 14:36, Acts 2:23, Romans 8:32]; (2) Human beings are punished for disobedience (Adam) and saved from punishment by obedience (Jesus) [e.g., Romans 5:18-19]; (3) God’s human ‘children’ provoke wrath through their disobedience [e.g., Ephesians 2:2-3]; and (4) The Father’s wrath is terrifying [Luke 12:4-5].